tadeaspetak/petite-file-browser/design-document/design-document.md

 ### Session Management

 To avoid dependencies on external libs, we'll build a simple **session management** ourselves.
 On signing in, we generate a random `sessionId` for the user.
 This is used as the `key` in the `sessions` key-value store and also set as a cookie sent back to the client.
-(See more on security considerations in the sections below.)
+(See more on security considerations in the [XSS](#cross-site-scripting-xss) and [CSRF](#cross-site-request-forgery-csrf) sections below.)

 ### Directory Traversing